firien/pwa/README.md

     root
     ┣ stylesheets/
-    ┃ ┣ asdf.scss
+    ┃ ┣ index.scss
-    ┃ ┗ asdf.css
+    ┃ ┗ other.css
     ┣ javascripts/
-    ┃ ┣ asdf.coffee
+    ┃ ┣ index.coffee
-    ┃ ┗ asdf.js
+    ┃ ┗ other.js
     ┣ images/
     ┃ ┣ icon-192.png
     ┃ ┗ icon-512.png
     ┗ views/
        ┗ index.pug

+#### Stylesheets
+All sass files will be transpiled to css.
+All css files with be copied.

+#### Javascripts
+All coffee files will be transpiled to js.
+All js files with be copied.

+#### Images
-All images/icon-*.png will be used as icon listings in `manifest.webmanifest` and as <link rel=apple-touch-icon>
+All images/icon-*.png will be used as icon listings in `manifest.webmanifest` and as `<link rel=apple-touch-icon>`

-Will build a
+#### Views
+All pug files will be rendered to html

+##### Helpers

+* assetPath
+* iconLinks
+* theme
+* name
+* desc

+Plugin will build three files associated with PWA.

-* pwa.js
+* pwa.js - load service worker and handle installation
-* service.js
+* service.js - all files will be cached
 * manifest.webmanifest

 `views/index.pug` head tag should look something like this: